Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 * Webinterface
 * More...

-# Architecture Overview
+# Architecture

-The [architecture](https://raw.githubusercontent.com/iotaledger/ict/master/docs/assets/deployment.png) is almost identical to the Java version, but doesn't have the `Node` abstraction yet.
-Instead it just uses a `Receiver` and a `Sender` abstraction for dealing with its peers.
+Apart from minor differences `Ictarus` follows very closely the [architecture](https://raw.githubusercontent.com/iotaledger/ict/master/docs/assets/deployment.png) of the Java implementation.

 ## Project structure

-The following table gives a basic overview about the project structure.
-Important types that hold most of the business logic are highlighted:
+The following table should give a basic overview about where things are located in `Ictarus`.
+Types that hold most of the business logic are highlighted:

 | File              | Submodule | Function                                          | Dependencies                                               |
 | ----------------- | --------- | ------------------------------------------------- | ---------------------------------------------------------- |